 Toulouse is charming, easy to walk around, aesthetically beautiful, and without doubt the liveliest and most laid-back city in south west France.
-According to Campus France who organise courses for international students to come to France, Toulouse is the preferred destination for French and international students wanting to study in France.
+According to Campus France Toulouse is the number 1 preferred destination for French and international students wanting to study in France.
 La Ville Rose, so called because the city is built out of red brick and glows beautifully when the sun sets, is a young, friendly, warm, dynamic, yet laid back city of almost 500,000 inhabitants and is just an hour or two by car or train to some of the best scenery France has to offer.
 The fastest growing city in France, yet untouched by mass tourism, it looks across the Pyrenees to Spain for its inspiration, turning its back on polished Paris and bourgeois Bordeaux, looking more towards the Pyrenees, Madrid or Barcelona for inspiration.
 If you love France but prefer a less uptight attitude, this could be the place for you!
 And if you are under 25, there is no question about it!
 Have a look at this Toulouse guide.

 It is also the modern combined with the old that makes Toulouse a fun place to live.
 The historic centre has a feel of Florence or Siena about it, whilst the Airbus industry here means that the city has an international feel, and is very well connected by low-cost European flights.